 Denton’s “responsible drilling” industry has also decreased residential property values, resulting in lawsuits against companies like EagleRidge for $25 million in damages.

 The push for a ban comes primarily in the context of the group having tried everything else.
 It is the next logical step for our community to seek protection from the gas industry.
-DAG leaders like Cathy have gone from Denton to Austin and back again, pursuing drilling reforms within the established governmental channels.
-Each time, they’ve been told by officials that their “hands are tied.”
+Awareness Group leaders like Cathy have gone from Denton to Austin and back again, pursuing drilling reforms within the established governmental channels.
+Each time, they’ve been told by officials that their hands are tied.

 Denton residents have been calling for a total ban on fracking for years now, and city leaders have continually punted the issue down the field due to legal issues.
 The threat of a state lawsuit, which may become an inevitable outcome of the ban, is a price many agree is worth paying to protect our community’s health and well-being.

-The council’s final punt on the issue came in the form of a 5-2 vote at about 3:30 in the morning on Wednesday, July 16, 2014, rejecting a voter-initiative petition signed by more than 2,000 Denton residents, and sending the matter to voters to decide November 4.
+The council’s final punt on the issue came in the form of a five-to-two vote at about 3:30 in the morning on July 16, 2014, rejecting a voter-initiative petition signed by more than 2,000 Denton residents, sending the matter to voters to decide November 4.

 I can’t recall another city council meeting like it.
-More than 600 residents and a dozen industry representatives packed city council chambers as well as two overflow rooms at City Hall and the Civic Center, just next door.
-Council members heard testimony from statewide elected officials, former Railroad Commission officials and many of the same tried and true Denton residents who’ve been speaking about the issue before council for years.
+More than 600 residents and a dozen industry representatives packed council chambers as well as two overflow rooms at City Hall and the Civic Center just next door.
+Council members heard testimony from statewide elected officials, former Railroad Commission officials, and many of the same tried-and-true Denton residents who’ve been speaking about the issue before council for years.

 The elected officials spoke first and left first, prompting council members to ask where they’ve been over the past few years while the city has been seeking their help on this issue.
 An overwhelming majority spoke in favor of the fracking ban, and an additional 161 people submitted comment cards in support, with only 46 cards submitted in opposition.

-Council member Roden moved to accept the petition, appealing to concerns over the amount of money already spent on anti-ban mailers and a nonbinding petition, proffered by employees paid $2 per signature by the oil and gas industry and signed by many nonresidents.
+Councilman Roden moved to accept the petition, appealing to concerns over the amount of money already spent on anti-ban mailers and a non-binding petition, proffered by employees paid $2 per signature by the oil and gas industry and signed by many non-residents.

-After much back-and-forth between council members, the council finally voted to reject the ban, reasoning that it’s more important to let Denton voters decide the matter.
-Only Roden and Gregory voted against rejecting the petition, raising concerns about whether or not a fair vote could occur when the gas industry was already spending so much money to sway the ultimate outcome.
+After much back and forth between council members, the council finally voted to reject the ban, reasoning that it’s more important to let Denton voters decide the matter.
+Only Councilmen Roden and Gregory voted against rejecting the petition, raising concerns about whether or not a fair vote could occur when the gas industry was already spending so much money to sway the ultimate outcome.

-The Denton Record-Chronicle reported on the first round of campaign finance reports, which show that both specific-purpose committees, for and against the fracking ban, have raised $280,000 in the city’s most expensive election.
-The vast majority of that money, $231,000, has gone to opponents of the ban – from three gas companies – contributing $75,000 each: Oklahoma-based Devon Energy, Fort Worth-based XTO Energy and Houston-based EnerVest.
+The Denton Record-Chronicle reported on the first round of campaign finance reports, which show that both specific-purpose committees for and against the fracking ban have raised $280,000 in the city’s most expensive election.
+The vast majority of that money, $231,000, has gone to opponents of the ban — three gas companies contributing $75,000 each: Oklahoma-based Devon Energy, Fort Worth-based XTO Energy and Houston-based EnerVest.